onox/orka/README.md

 ## Contributing

-If you would like to fix a bug, add an improvement, or have suggestions or advice regarding the architecture, APIs, performance, or code comments and documentation, then do not hesitate to open a new [issue][url-issue].
+If you would like to fix a bug, add a feature, improve the documentation or have suggestions or advice about the architecture, APIs, or performance, then do not hesitate to open a new [issue][url-issue].

 Make sure you have read the [contributing guidelines][url-contributing] before opening an issue or pull request.